Pu Luong Nature Reserve Trekking: Ultimate Travel Guide

 Easy trekking paths in Pu Luong Nature Reserve

-Trekking from Bang village to Kho Muong village
+Route 1: Trekking from Bang village to Kho Muong village

 This easy one-day trek follows gentle trails and offers stunning views of rice fields, high mountains, cassava plantations, and orange garden (especially between October and December).
 Among the scenes is time to relax in peaceful Thai and Muong villages, where you can encounter friendly locals in their traditional stilt houses.